agentultra/lean-for-hackers/index.md

 `main` and thus is a valid final action for the block and will be the type of our expression.

-When we `#eval` this function and run our program, Lean runs through each action one at a time and we get our expected behaviour.
+When we run our program, Lean runs through each action one at a time and we get our expected behaviour.

 ### Recapping the Introduction ###